 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in London air is currently 3.8 times above the WHO annual air quality guideline value
+PM2.5 concentration in London air currently meets the WHO annual air quality guideline value

 Good 16 US AQI